NVIDIA/deepops/README.md

 At this point, if you have not already provisioned your DGX servers you should skip ahead and [provision your DGX servers](#4-DGX-compute-nodes) before continuing.

+Optionally, after provisioning your DGX servers you can delete the iso-loader deployment by running  `kubectl delete deployments iso-loader`.

 #### __APT Repo:__

 Launch service.
 Runs on port `30000`: http://mgmt:30000